alperkocatas/enhanced-uml-connectors/README.md

 - **EcTransformer_RequestBarrier.launch:** Run configuration for transforming the Request Barrier Connector E1 Model.
 [Sample output](https://github.com/alperkocatas/enhanced-uml-connectors/blob/main/ExampleOutput_RequestBarrier.md).

 Output E3 models are saved under the same directory as the E1 input models.
 These directories are:

+## Detailed information for org.ec.connectors project
+- Directory *RoundRobinRequester* contains the E1 model files for the *Round Robin Requester* connector.
+- When the *Papyrus perspective* is used by selecting *Window-> Perspective -> Open Perspective -> Other -> Papyrus*, Papyrus groups the model files as: "di, notation and uml", under *RoundRobinRequester_E1* model file.
+- You can double click on the *RoundRobinRequester_E1* model file open it.
+You can then click on the *Composite Structure Diagram* link under the *Notation Views* section in the *Welcome* tab for the model file to view the structure diagram for the connector.
+- Under the *RoundRobinRequester* directory, the UML model file *RoundRobinRequester_E1.uml* is the E1 level input UML model file.
+The files *RoundRobinRequester_E1_E2.uml* and *RoundRobinRequester_E1_E3.uml* are the outputs of the E1toE2 and E2toE3 transformations.
+You can view the UML model files by right clicking on them and then choosing *"Open with -> UML Model Editor"*.
+- Directories *MultiDestRequester, LessFrequentSender* and *RequestBarrier* are for the other example connectors, and they are organized similarly.
+- Directory *alf_output* is the directory where fUML model output of the alfc compiler is stored.

 ## Command-line arguments for EcTransformer.java: